Skylarity/dead-planet/tech-architecture.md

 ## Backend

-Firebase for realtime syncing and storage of game state?
+Firebase for realtime syncing and storage of game state

 ## Frontend

 - Leaflet + canvas for map stuff
-- Vue for UI stuff?
+- Vue for UI stuff

 ---